 The type of campaign that proved to be most effective was the 50% offer, which had a 30% higher redemption rate compared with the $5 promo.

-The campaign proved what can be done by taking the time to segment customer groups based on their purchase history and preferences, then tailor campaigns accordingly.
+This case study proved what can be done by taking the time to segment customer groups based on their purchase history and preferences, then tailor campaigns accordingly.

 The burger chain was able to increase its ROI by 10%—without the cannibalization of revenue and without interfering with customers’ regular purchase behavior.